mohammadmasoumi/introduction-to-ansible/2-Setting Up Environment/setup-inventory.md

 # Setup inventory

-setup three servers. one master and two slaves.
+setup two app-servers and one load balancer.